-The initial version of this product has been generated based on the GHG-CCI CRDP3 data set as described in this document: http://www.esa-ghg-cci.org/?q=webfm_send/330
+The initial version of this product has been generated based on the GHG-CCI CRDP3 data set.

 The product described in this document has the same format but is updated in terms of input Level 2 products and extension in time, i.e., it covers a longer time period.